 Always read the label.
 The words “fragrance” and “perfume” usually indicate scents that don’t come from nature.
 In the United States, companies are not legally required to disclose what is in their fragrance blends.
 The word “fragrance” is used as an umbrella term for hundreds of different chemicals blended to make a certain smell.
 Instead, look for labels that have specific ingredients, such as, “Lavender Essential Oil” or “Lavendula Angustifolia.”

-Another option is to make your own cosmetic and cleaning products at home using essential oils, which is a lot easier than you may think.
+Making your own cosmetic and cleaning products at home using essential oils is a lot easier than you may think.
 Here at Arogya, we sell pure essential oils that can be incorporated into simple recipes for the body and home.

 - Natural Deer Tick Repellent: 30 drops of Rose Geranium.